Jack2091A/Sunny-Packets/README.md

 ## Context

-SolarSense's code repository supports the passive analysis component of a study into solar inverter and DER communications.
+SunnyPacket's code repository supports the passive analysis component of a study into solar inverter and DER communications.
 It assists in identifying:

 - Local and remote communication flows
 - Protocol and port usage